vouched/vouched-react-native/example/README.md

 xed ios/example.xcworkspace
 ```

-You will need to assign a bundle id and a developer account
+You will need to assign a bundle id and a related developer account within Xcode to run on an iOS device